Wilhelm Runge: Education

-Nationalism

-In the early 1930s, Aryanization and Nationalism took a strong hold in Telefunken.
-While there is no evidence that Runge was personally involved in this, he was being promoted rapidly, so he must have been at least aware of the situation.
-If this was the case, it was ironic; Dr. Richard Courant, the man who ‘saved’ him from the trenches during World War I and at this point his brother in law, was himself a Jew and had to flee Germany.

-Research
+Radar Research

 At Telefunken's development laboratory, Runge experimented with high-frequency transmitters and had the tube department working on cm-wavelength devices.
 In the summer of 1935, Runge, now Director of Telefunken's Radio Research Laboratory, initiated an internally funded project in radio-based detection technology.
 A-50 cm (600-MHz) receiver and 0.5-W transmitter were built, both using Barkhausen–Kurz tubes.
 With the antennas placed flat on the ground some distance apart, he arranged for an aircraft to fly overhead and found that the receiver gave a strong Doppler-beat interference signal.
+Telefunken made sure to publicize their work in international media.

 Runge, with Hans Hollmann as a consultant, then developed a 1.8-m (170-MHz) system using pulse-modulation.
 Wilhelm Stepp, an engineer on the research staff, designed a transmit-receive device (a duplexer) for allowing a common antenna.
 Stepp also code-named the system Darmstadt after his home town, starting the practice in Telefunken of naming systems after cities.
 The Darmstadt, with only a few watts transmitter power, was first tested in February 1936, detecting an aircraft at about 5-km (3-mi) distance.
 This led the Luftwaffe (German Air Force) to fund Telefunken for the development of a 50-cm (600-MHz) gun laying system, the Würzburg.

 Development for military uses

 Telefunken received a contract from the Luftwaffe in late 1938 to build the Würzburg for supporting anti-aircraft guns.
 The transmitter had a 2-μs pulse width and a pulse repetition frequency (PRF) of about 4 kHz; the antenna used a 3-m parabolic reflector built by the Zeppelin Company.
 The Würzburg was demonstrated to Adolf Hitler in July 1939.
 Runge was justifiably proud of this system; it came to be the primary mobile, gun-laying system used by the Luftwaffe and the Heer (German Army) during World War II.

 In early 1941, the Luftverteidigung (Air Defense) recognized the need for Funkmessgerät on their night-fighter aircraft.
 The requirements were given to Runge at Telefunken, and by the summer a prototype system was tested.
 Code-named Lichtenstein, this was a 62-cm (485-MHz), 1.5-kW system, generally based on the technology now well established by Telefunken for the Würzburg.

-The Lichtenstein had an excellent 200-m minimum range (important for air-to-air combat) and a 4-km maximum range.
+The Lichtenstein had a 200-m minimum range, essential for the Freya radar and Würzburg radar systems of fighter direction, and a 4-km maximum range.
 The first production models became available from Telefunken in February 1942.